 Yes it is possible.
 Adminsoft Accounts was designed to be multi-user.
 Many organizations do use it on a local area network.
-There is a practical limit I would say of around 25 to 30 concurrent users, depending on your file server.
+There is a limit of 10 concurrent users.
 Which is more than enough for most small businesses.How do I install Adminsoft Accounts for use on a network?

 It's very easy to the setup Adminsoft Accounts on a network.
 There are a couple of ways of doing it, the best way for a LAN (Local Area Network, ie. PC's all in the same building) is to install it onto the file server, or a PC that will be sharing it's hard disk (acting as a file server).
 On each client PC on the network you will have to manually create a shortcut on the desktop to Adminsoft Accounts.
 Other than this shortcut, there is no installation required on the client PC's.
 It's difficult to tell you exactly how to create the shortcut, as it varies a bit between different versions of Windows, and of course I don't know how your network is setup.
 But it is quite straight forward.
 Left click on the desktop (not on an icon), select 'New', then select 'Shortcut', then click on 'Browse' and try and find the Adminsoft Accounts program on the file server.
 It will be in a folder somewhere called 'Adminsoft Accounts', and the program name is 'accounts.exe'.

 As there is no messing about with installing DLL's or registry setup, each PC on the network can simply run the 'accounts.exe' program, without installing anything.

 It's advisable to set up a different user name in Adminsoft Accounts for each person who will be using the software.
 You can then configure their security profile (decide which bits of the software they are allowed access to), also their user name gets automatically recorded in each transaction.
 So, you can see at a glance who has raised an invoice, credit note, etc.